 Example: Je ne pensais pas qu’elle soit venue.
 (I didn’t think she would come.)

 When to use it: Use this tense when you want to give an order, make a request, give advice, or express a desire.

 Also known as the passe simple, the simple past is only used in literature.
 Unlike some of the other literary tenses, this tense is a bit more common and can even be found in children’s books.

 The following tenses are also literary tenses, which means you shouldn’t worry about learning to conjugate them.
 However, it might be helpful to recognise them if you want to read French literature.

 - Second past

 French tenses you don’t need

 This tense is very rarely used as you can usually get by with the present imperative.

 It might seem like a lot to learn, but remember that the indicative present, compound past, and imperfect tenses will actually get you pretty far in a conversation.
 Start by practicing these and work your way up to the others and you’ll be on your way to mastering French tenses in no time.

-If you’d like to practise your French skills with native speaking teachers, visit our website and sign up for your free week trial.
+If you’d like to practise your French skills with native speaking teachers, visit our website and sign up for your free 7-day trial.
 You can experience online group classes with people from across the globe!